Disability pride flag

 The disability pride flag celebrates the breaking down of barriers that separate people with disability from society.
 It was first created in 2019 by Ann Magill, a US author, activist, and artist with cerebral palsy.

-The flag incorporates five colours representing broad segments of the disability community:
+The flag incorporates five colours representing broad sections of the disability community:

 - Green represents sensory disabilities